Tangent $\infty$-categories and Goodwillie calculus: Introduction

-where the relations are given by some set of quadratic monomials that includes the squares $x_i^2$.
-The monoidal structure on $\Weil$ is given by tensor product.
-These objects form only a subset of the more general Weil-algebras introduced by Weil in~\cite{weil:1953} to study tangent vectors on manifolds in terms of infinitesimals.
-Note that the appearance of semi-rings in this definition, rather than algebras over $\Z$ or a field, corresponds to the fact that the additive structure in our tangent bundles is not required to admit fibrewise negation.
+where the relations consist of quadratic monomials that include the squares $x_i^2$.
+The monoidal structure on $\Weil$ is given by the tensor product.
+These objects form only a subset of the more general Weil-algebras introduced by Weil in~\cite{weil:1953} to study tangent vectors on manifolds in terms of infinitesimals, but they are sufficient to capture the notion of tangent category.